- Solar advice hub

 As long as you have solar panels – or another renewable electricity source, like wind, hydro, anaerobic digestion, or micro combined heat and power (micro-CHP) – you can access this 4p per kilowatt-hour (kWh) rate.

-That means there are no strings attached, which is a plus – but even if that’s your main goal, there are better tariffs available.
+That means there are no strings attached, which is a plus – but you can earn three times more if you import your electricity from OVO.
+More on that below.

 For more information, check out our comprehensive guide to the best SEG rates.